jklebes/CARDAMOM/LIBRARY/CARDAMOM_F/model/README.txt

       Stepping stone from DALEC_GSI_DFOL_CWD_FR, with an implementation of the Reich et al., (2008) maintenance respiratoin model.
       Used as part basis for the DALECN_BUCKET model.
   15) DALECN_GSI_FR (TLS: Forests2020)
+  16) DALEC_BUCKET (TLS: NCEO)
+      The active development of the C+H2O cycles model.
+      Full implementation of ACM-GPP-ET.
+      Implementation of maintenance respiration model linked to retrieved tissue C:N based on Reich et al (2008).
+      The phenology model is a simplification of the GSI approach, where the trajectory of GPP increment is used to determine growth and scenesence.
+      This system will form an intermediate step between the C-cycle only system and the C+H2O coupled system with mechanistic phenology.